France-ioi/algorea-devdoc/backend/decisions-services-code-style.md

 # Architecture Decisions: Services & Code Style

+## Propagations are executed in steps, and up to one database transaction can be executed per step

+Date: 18/04/2024

+Why?
+- Depending on what is affected, a propagation can be very long (> 15min).
+The issue we have is that AWS Lambda has a maximum execution time of 15min.
+We want to make sure that if we reach the maximum execution time, at least some of the work has been commited.
+Otherwise, we would have a process that can never finish.
+- We also want to avoid having a transaction that is too long, that holds many locks, and can cause deadlocks.

 ## Fields that are not visible to the user due to access rights must not appear in the response at all

 Date: 12/09/2023